Install Debian to Beaglebone Black eMMC

 On laptop PC, download the Debian Beaglebone Black (BBB) image.
 For an old 2 GB Beaglebone, use the 2gb image.

-Type lsblk, note which drives are listed, then insert the SD card into your laptop and type lsblk again–the new item is your SD card.
+Type lsblk, note which drives are listed, then insert the SD card into the laptop and type lsblk again–the new item is your SD card.
 We assume /dev/mmcblk0.

 Extract image to SD card: